FREQUENTLY ASKED QUESTIONS

 To be independent of the electrical grid, you would need your solar system to be connected to an energy storage system or batteries.
 Being off-grid allows you to avoid power outages and be energy independent.

 Yes!
-As long as the battery system is attached to a renewable energy source and is contracted at the same time as the renewable energy source you will get a 26% tax credit on the price of batteries.
+The battery can be connected to a renewable energy source or it doesn't have tp be, you will get a 30% tax credit on the price of batteries.

 The ITC applies to the cost of storage, material, and construction of a solar system.
 This means that if you need a carport, pergola, new roof, or any other structure built to support the system, these are also included.